Migration Architecture

 Operations needs visibility.
 Deploy monitoring first.
 Every critical path needs dashboards.
 Every service needs alerts.
 The moment something deviates from baseline, you need to know.
 This infrastructure is what makes fast movements safe.

-Zero-downtime migrations are possible.
+Zero downtime migrations are possible.
 But only if you're willing to move slowly, observe constantly, and have good fallback plans.
 Teams that do this don't just succeed.
 They do it without drama.